Aviuz/PrisonLabor/README.md

 * Prison area - prisoners in order to work need to reach target.
 You can check "Hold open" option on doors.
 Be aware, they will try to run if they see opportunity.
 * "Prisoners only" tools - You can mark orders and bills by tools that exclude colonist from work.

-## Alpha
+## Beta
-This is early alpha version!
-Some features can be changed, and there are many that will be added.
-There can be bugs or compatibility collisions.
+This is beta version.
+Some ascpects of mod still need to be balanced (like motivation).
+There can be still some bugs.

 ## Compatibility
 * Works with mods that add Jobs of type cook/mine/craft/haul/clean like Quarry, or Haulers Can Haul To Blueprints